John-Lee10/fox-captioner-lee/README.md

 <img src= public/images/readme_screenshot3.png>

 ## Challenges and Issues
 There were struggles with getting the sumbit form to function correctly.
 I also had issues with connecting code between the models, controllers, and views files and at times didn't know where to put specific code.
+I also spent too much time and effort early on in the production process going through a trial and error process to decide on my project idea as well as if I should use MySQL or MongoDB.

 ## API
 https://randomfox.ca